 There are typically two different types of ovulation test kits, one that looks like a small piece of paper that you dip into a cup of urine.
 The other resembles a typical urine-based pregnancy test that you pee directly on.

-There are several benefits to using ovulation test strips, including:
+There are several benefits to using ovulation tests, including:

 - Many of the best ovulation strips boast up to a 99% accuracy rating